 Oxford or Cambridge?
 How to choose >

+For information about deadlines and what information to include in your application, seek advice from UCAS.
+Remember that requirements may vary depending on your country of residents.
 Fees and visa requirements will also differ according to whether or not you’re from the EEA.

 © QS Quacquarelli Symonds Limited 1994-2013.
 All rights reserved.